Jordan3041/Help-Command/README.md

 No Requirments in your FiveM Server.
 This is a standalone script.
 Just drag the Help-Command folder into your server resources, and add to your server.cfg

 For my Discord Server, we have a #Help cahnnel and a 'Support' Role for support members.
 This command just notifys poeple to join our discord and ping the Support Role so someone can help them out.
-If you dont want to set that up, change the msg("______________") and replace the text.
+If you dont want to set that up, change the msg("YOUR TEX HERE") and replace the text.
+If you only want one message line, just delete the second line.

 Command: /help